lampix-org/lampixjs-core/docs/migration-guide.md

 **v0.x.x** provides the index of the watcher where movement is detected along with other relevant information (classes, outlines, metadata), but it is up to the user to always remember what watcher corresponds to a particular index in order to perform custom actions per watcher.

-**v1.x.x** fixes this issue by allowing the user to add an `.action` property on watchers either on the source data for the watcher or on the registered watcher itself.
+**v1.x.x** fixes this issue by allowing the user to add an `.onClassification` property on watchers either on the source data for the watcher or on the registered watcher itself.

 ```
 // ===== v1.x.x =====

 const w1 = {
   ...,
-  action: () => console.log('Action specific to w1');
+  onClassification: () => console.log('Action specific to w1');
 }

 const w2 = {
   ...
-  // This one gets no action prop
+  // This one gets no onClassification prop
 };

 lampix.watchers.add(w1, w2).then((rw1, rw2) => {
-  // Setting the action for the second watcher at a later time
+  // Setting onClassification handler for the second watcher at a later time
+  // Same works for onLocation
-  rw2.action = () => console.log('Action specific to w2');
+  rw2.onClassification = () => console.log('Action specific to w2');
 });
 ```